rmcwhae/russellmcwhae.ca/README.md

 ## Testing

-End-to-end testing is done with Cypress.
+End-to-end testing is done with Playwright.

-While running `pnpm dev`, run `pnpm exec cypress open` or `pnpm exec cypress run` to run tests.